mythridium/godot_wry/docs/guide/getting-started.md

 		# TODO: handle the data in your game...
 ```

+> [!TIP]
-Notice that the message is sent as a JSON string.
+> Notice that the message is sent as a JSON string.
 While any string would be valid, JSON makes it easier to identify message types and send complex data.

 ### From Godot to JavaScript

 Similarly, you can also send messages from Godot to your web content using the method [`post_message()`](/reference/webview#post-message) in GDScript.

 In this example, let's send a message when the player's health changes, so we can create a HUD with some simple HTML, CSS and JavaScript to display a health bar:

-You can execute JavaScript code from Godot using the `eval()` method:

 ```gdscript
 func update_player_health():